 We have two major concerns about increasing detached ADUs in Snohomish County’s rural areas: water and greenhouse gas emissions.

 We’re very concerned about increasing development in areas that already have limited water resources, especially areas primarily served by well water.
 Overdrawing wells can reduce stream flows that our local salmon runs rely on.
-The available data shows that detached ADUs use much more water than internal or detached ADUs because most water is used outside the home.
+The available data shows that detached ADUs use much more water than internal or attached ADUs because most water is used outside the home.
 The doubling of the number of detached ADUs allowed will increase water use.
 It will also increase impervious surfaces since the separate buildings will have a separate building footprint and will likely need an additional driveway especially as they no longer need to be close to the primarily dwelling.
 Since detached ADUs are now allowed on any size lot, the percentage of impervious surfaces will increase.
 Doubling the number of allowed detached dwelling units in the rural area and will harm water quality and fish and wildlife habitat because more trees and native vegetation will have to be removed to site an additional detached dwelling unit on the lot.

 We’re also concerned about increasing development in areas that are not served by transit and which will contribute to longer commutes, more traffic, and increased greenhouse gas emissions.
 Last year, you successfully advocated with us to reduce the rural growth targets in Snohomish County.
 But this ordinance which would double the number of permitted detached ADUs will not reduce rural growth rates.